Ted's Hiking World The Wave (Coyote Buttes North)

 * *

 I have just crossed the state line into Arizona.
-Although many writers seem to associate this area with Utah, The Wave itself is actually four-tenths of a mile south of the border.
+Although many writers seem unaware of this fact, the Wave itself actually is four-tenths of a mile south of the Utah border.
 Oddly enough, the trailhead and destination are in different time zones!
+Excepting the Indian reservations, Arizona doesn't do Daylight Savings Time.

 *